akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

-The NEMDE API is then used to run the base case scenario in which no changes are made to the historical case file.
-Note excellent correspondence was observed between NEMDE and NEMDE API energy prices in the model validation section.
+The Dispatch API is then used to run the base case scenario in which no changes are made to the historical case file.
+Note excellent correspondence was observed between NEMDE and Dispatch API energy prices in the model validation section.
 Region solution results for the base case are shown below.